Empires of the Deep: Production

 Although intended to be released in 2011, the film failed to find distribution.
 Polites later attended reshoots in China in 2014.
-That same year Jiang reportedly hired frequent Spielberg collaborator Michael Kahn to edit the film.
+That same year Jiang reportedly hired frequent Spielberg-collaborator Michael Kahn to edit the film.
 In 2015, Jiang blamed the delays and the ballooning budget on the extensive and expensive special effects that took years to complete, and was waiting for more investment money to come in.
-In January 2016, the producers launched a crowdfunding campaign seeking 1 million yuan ($150k) in funding, and advertised an April 2016 release date for the film.
-The campaign was unsuccessful and the film remains unreleased.

-Marketing
+Marketing and failed release

 On April 27, 2010, director Michael French and stars Olga Kurylenko, Steve Polites, Shi Yanfei and Jonathan Kos-Read appeared at a press conference held at a studio in Beijing, where they presented a trailer for the film, with journalists given 3D glasses to wear.
 In the following months Jon Jiang gave foreign journalists, including those from The Hollywood Reporter and The New York Times, tours of the set.
 On June 9, 2010, over one hundred on-set photos from the film were revealed.

 In late 2012, a trailer for the film appeared online, advertising a 2013 release date.
 It received a largely negative response.

-In January 2016, a new trailer with updated visual effects appeared on a Chinese crowdfunding website.
+In January 2016, the producers launched a crowdfunding campaign seeking 1 million yuan ($150k) in funding.
+The campaign included a new trailer with updated visual effects.
+The producers advertised an April 2016 release date for the film; however the campaign was unsuccessful.
+Polites, who had seen an unfinished cut of the film, believed that post-production work on the scale of an Avengers film would be needed to complete the film to a releasable standard.